motibytes/SorceRawr.github.io/_posts/2021-09-22-Road-to-Blockchain-Development.md

 <a href="{{ page.url }}"> ![image](/img/development.gif) </a>

 This details how I learned to develop on blockchains.
-I recommend jumping to [this summary](#jumptome).
+I recommend jumping to [the summary at Part 9](#jumptome) first.

 # Part 1 🕵️